rm-rimsha/Covid-Data-Analysis-Project/README.md

 **Data Exploration in SQL:**
 Conducted an in-depth data exploration using SQL queries.
 Refer to the files ‘CovidDeathsSQLQuery’ and ‘CovidVaccinationsSQLQuery’  for the detailed SQL Queries.

+**Data Visualization:**
+Created a dashboard visualizing the data analysis in tableau.